adityapawar1/DynamixelArm/README.md

 Dependencies: DynamixelSDk, dynamixel_helper, pygame(for now), numpy

-in the dynamixel_helper in the dxl_motor.py file, delete line 159 "raise RuntimeError" (this line prevents daisy chaining motors on one serial port)
+in the dynamixel_helper in the dxl_motor.py file, delete line 159 "raise RuntimeError" (this line prevents daisy chaining motors on one serial port) and replace the tables folder with the tables folder in this repo